SourceCodeCodex/jFamilyCounselor/README.md

 - alternatively, right-click on the `WaiterTray` class (NOT on the compilation unit `WaiterTray.java`) in the `Package Explorer` view and select `Browse in Insider`. _Note: A class is represented in `Package Explorer` as a 'C' encircled in a green circle icon.
 Browsing in Insider a compilation unit will result in no entries in the `Insider` view_
 - in either scenarios, you should see an entry in the `Insider` view

-For further explanations on how to use jFamilyCounselor, please refer to the [Tool Demo](docs/tool.pdf).
+For further explanations on how to use jFamilyCounselor, please refer to the tool demo (coming soon).

 # Notes: Using jFamilyCounselor

 - the cast-based approach records a slower progress at the beginning and better afterwards due to caching
 - for better performance, it might be needed to reconfigure the CacheSupervisor depending on the available amount of RAM
+- the visualisation might not be displayed immediately after export due to some permission issues.
+It is best to configure Eclipse to use an external browser to fix this problem.
 - XCore currently does not run any computation on separate threads and long operations can block the UI.
 It is best to analyze projects following these steps:
   - export a report using one of the XCore actions.
 The export is located in the project's root folder
   - use the results to determine the types that might be interesting to be analyzed manually